- Books, Literature, and Writing»

 Anyone Can Publish Their Own Books, Today!

 Do You Want to Write a Book?

-If you fall into any of these categories, then learning how to write and sell books on Amazon.com using CreateSpace and Kindle Direct Publishing may be the answer to your prayers.
+If you fall into any of these categories, then learning how to publish books on using CreateSpace and Kindle Direct Publishing may be the answer to your prayers.

 Amazon owns these two publishing companies.
 You use CreateSpace to publish a paperback copy of your book.
 Afterwards (or instead, if you only want an ebook), you use Kindle Direct Publishing to create a ebook version.